nih-cfde/the-fair-cookbook/content/recipes/Identification/identifiers.md

-## The importance of PIDs in FAIR and in the context of CFDE:
+## The importance of PIDs in FAIR and in the context of CFDE

 Data interoperability as described by FAIR assumes that entities and information about them can be retrieved through`internet communication protocol`.
 This can thus only be realized by relying on PIDs and resolution service to obtain the resources of interest.